Open Space Program

 Somerset County has been identified as one of the most desirable places in New Jersey and in the country to live, to work, and to locate a business.
 The resulting development pressures and suburban land conversion present a constant challenge to Somerset County and its land preservation efforts.
 Although the State has established the goal of acquiring one million acres of open space and municipalities have decided to lower residential densities to reduce traffic and control school costs, developers are steadily trying to acquire buildable land to assure an adequate future land inventory.
 Many of the tracts of land targeted by developers are the very same tracts of land that the County would like to acquire.
 Opportunities for open space acquisition on the scale of a County park are diminishing.
 The result is that the race for Somerset County's open space has increased its pace since 1994.

-The 2000 Parks Recreation and Open Space Master Plan Update proposes that Somerset County acquire land in order to bring the existing County parkland acreage up to the new mark of 20,500 acres.
-This new County parkland goal will be achieved by land acquisitions or easement purchases involving five initiatives: expansion of existing county parks; greenways along the County's major rivers and Second Watchung ridgeline; the Sourland Mountain; the Millstone River Valley; and new County parks in northern and southern Somerset County.
+The 2000 Parks Recreation and Open Space Master Plan Update proposed that Somerset County acquire land in order to bring the existing County parkland acreage up to the new mark of 20,500 acres.
+The goal was achieved by land acquisitions or easement purchases involving five initiatives: expansion of existing county parks; greenways along the County's major rivers and Second Watchung ridgeline; the Sourland Mountain; the Millstone River Valley; and new County parks in northern and southern Somerset County.

-E-mail Principal Planner, Land Acquisition with any questions or comments.
+E-mail the Principal Planner-Preservation, Land Acquisition with any questions or comments.